 Wearing proper safety gear of gloves, goggles and long sleeves, weigh out the lye and pour it into the dandelion tea.
 I like to do this in my kitchen sink, to contain any potential spills.
 Stir well and set aside for a few minutes.

 Melt the coconut oil and shea butter together, in a small saucepan.
 Weigh out the olive and sunflower oil and add directly to your crockpot.
 Once melted, pour in the coconut oil and shea butter as well.
 Turn your crock pot on low.
 (If you have an old crock pot that heats up super slow, then you might want to pre-warm it for ten to fifteen minutes before you start.)

 Pour the lye solution into the oils in your slow cooker.
 Stir with a stick blender (immersion blender), like THIS ONE, until you reach trace.
 Trace is when the mixture has gotten thick enough to leave a slight, fleeting imprint when the batter is drizzled across itself.
 (See photo, below.)
 With a stick blender, this process will take maybe five to ten minutes.

 Once you’ve reached trace, put the lid on your slow cooker and cook the soap for one hour.
 I like to set my timer and check every fifteen minutes, to make sure things are going okay.
 Some people like to stir while the soap cooks, I don’t usually do that though.

 Soap after 60 minutes:

 If you don’t add anything, the soap will be an off white color.
-If adding honey and annatto seed powder, the soap will look orange-ish (don’t worry, it will lighten up as it cures!)
+If adding honey and annatto seed powder, the soap will look orange-ish (the color will lighten up as it cures.)

 This photo shows the difference between the plain soap (left) and honey/annatto seed soap in the mold: